If you don’t mind a little cold, Stockholm in winter is one of Europe’s best destinations.

 As a bonus, in winter in Stockholm you will definitely find it to be much less crowded than in the summer.

-Sweat the winter day away
+Sweat the winter day away in a sauna.

 Centralbadet (Central Bath) is one of the most beautiful, with Art Nouveau décor and plenty of saunas and heated swimming pools to choose from.

-Take a boat tour
+Take a Stockholm archipelago boat tour.

 Stockholm itself makes up 14 islands, joined by 57 bridges, which makes water such an important part of any trip to Stockholm – even in winter.

-Visit the ABBA Museum
+Visit the ABBA Museum.

 If you’re a fan of the Swedish musical group ABBA, you’ll have the time of your life dancing and singing your way through the ABBA Museum.